MilkeeyCat/ddnet_protocol/docs/packer.md

 int32_t ddnet_unpacker_get_int(DDNetUnpacker *unpacker);
 ```

-Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`
+Use `ddnet_unpacker_init()` to get the value for `DDNetUnpacker *unpacker`.
-it returns the next integer in the unpacker data
+It returns the next integer in the unpacker data and also progresses the
-and also progresses the internal unpacker state to point to the next element
+internal unpacker state to point to the next element.

 ```C
 uint8_t bytes[] = {0x05};